 \Textcite{jansen2013bin} show that even when all integers in the input (including the item sizes) are encoded in unary, the problem is still $\W[1]$-hard when parameterized by the number of bins $k$.
 We refer to this variant of the problem as $\UnaryBinPacking$.
 Note that $\BinPacking$ parameterized by the bin size $B$ is in $\FPT$~\cite{doring2025parameterized}.

 The transformation from $\BinPacking$ to $\lenTEDSC$ is very natural: A bin of capacity $B$ is the same as a walk that can make $B$ steps.
-In that sense, if an item $i$ is packed into a bin, then the corresponding walk must travel a distance of $s(i)$.
-An easy way to realize this setup is by building a tree whose root initially hosts all walks and whose branches are paths of length $s(i)$.
-By placing demands at the ends of the paths at sufficiently spaced time steps, the work of traversing the branches is equivalent to placing the corresponding item into the corresponding bin.
+In that sense, if an item $x$ is packed into a bin, then the corresponding walk must travel a distance of $s(x)$.
+An easy way to realize this setup is to build a tree whose root initially hosts all walks and whose branches are paths of length $s(x)$.
+By placing demands at the ends of the paths at sufficiently spaced time steps, traversing the branches is equivalent to placing the corresponding item into the corresponding bin.
 This scheme is very similar to that of \textcite{doring2025parameterized} for capacitated vehicle routing.
-As the item sizes are encoded in unary, constructing the branches with $s(i)$ vertices is still polynomial in the size of the instance.
-It also shows that $\lenTEDSC$ is $\W[1]$-hard even on graphs of constant treewidth.
-Next, observe that all branches of the tree are only ever used once by one walk.
+As the item sizes are encoded in unary, constructing the branches with $s(x)$ vertices is still polynomial in the size of the instance.

+Observe that each branch of the tree is used exactly once by a single walk.